Mitral prolapse? CIick syndrome? Floppy mitral valve?

-Mitral valve prolapse (MVP) has gone by many names in recent years, all of which describe improper closure of the mitral valve during the cardiac cycle.
+Mitral valve prolapse (MVP) has gone by various names in recent years, most of which refer to improper closure of the mitral valve during the cardiac cycle.
 The cardiac cycle is the sequence of events that occurs during a heartbeat.

-Names include “Billowing Mitral Valve,” “Ballooning Mitral Valve,” “Myxomatous Mitral Valve,” and “Floppy Mitral Valve Syndrome,” among others.
-“Click-Murmur Syndrome” refers to the sounds that can be heard when the MVP condition is present, and “Barlow’s Syndrome” recognizes the man who first described the condition.
+Names include “Billowing Mitral Valve,” “Ballooning Mitral Valve,” “Myxomatous Mitral Valve,” and “Floppy Mitral Valve Syndrome,” among several others.
+“Click-Murmur Syndrome” refers to the sounds that can be heard when the MVP condition is present, and “Barlow’s Syndrome” recognizes the doctor who first described the condition.

-Dr. John Brereton Barlow, a world-renowned South African cardiologist, worked at the Royal Postgraduate Medical School in London in the 1950s, where he conducted studies on the heart.
+Dr. John Brereton Barlow was a South African cardiologist.
+He worked at the Royal Postgraduate Medical School in London in the 1950s, where he conducted studies on the heart.
 During an autopsy on a patient who had manifested the “click” sound, Barlow discovered abnormalities in the mitral valve.

-Criley, who is an expert in valvular heart disease, cardiac hemodynamics, auscultation and catheterization, is credited with coining the term “mitral valve prolapse“ in 1966 and has since contributed immensely in the field of cardiology.
+Criley, who is an expert in heart disease of the valves, cardiac hemodynamics, auscultation, and catheterization, is credited with coining the term “mitral valve prolapse“ in 1966 and has since contributed immensely in the field of cardiology.